allegheny-college-cmpsc-101-fall-2023/palindrome-checker-starter/writing/reflection.md

 ### Think of an appropriate activity that you associate with play.
 Make a list of the characteristics of that activity that make it seem playful.
 Are software testing and debugging also playful activities with the same characteristics?
 Why or why not?

 TODO: Provide a two-paragraph response that answers this question in your own words.
+Or provide and defend your own analogy in your own words.

 ### What was the greatest challenge that you faced when completing this assignment?